-- With regards to the questionnaire, the attendees did not foresee any major negative impacts for the project and endorsed the idea that a school in the area will have many benefits.
-Nonetheless, they marked the impacts due to degradation of air quality as important whilst all other impacts were marked as neutral.
-The Consultant responded that the potential air quality degradation is limited to the construction phase of the school and can be effectively reduced or mitigated.
+- With regards to the questionnaire, the attendees did not foresee any major negative impacts for the project and supported the idea that a school in the area will have many benefits.
+Nonetheless, they marked the impacts due to noise, physical and psychological strain to women and children as important since they are usually at home whilst all other impacts were not important or neutral.
+The Consultant responded that these potential impacts are limited to the construction phase of the school and can be effectively reduced or mitigated.
 Responsive measures are already considered in the ESMP. - The Consultant provided the attendees with the phone number and e-mail of the project team to ease communication in case of any grievances, questions and further concerns.